-- The Pomodoro Method has been internet-famous these last 10 years for good reason—it keeps you fresh.
+- The Pomodoro Method has become internet-famous for good reason—it keeps you fresh.
 How it works: Set a timer for 25 minutes, work on a single task with no distractions, then get up and have a five-minute break.
 Repeat.

 - The 60-10 Method: From Robin Sharma’s authoritative book on living an exceptional life, The 5 AM Club, this involves oscillating between 60 minutes of work and 10 minutes of idleness.
 Try this if you find that the Pomodoro sessions interrupt your flow too frequently.